kaelanelson/CS205-Final-Project/Writeup/PageRank.md

 We can apply data parallelism by having each processor work on different rows of the matrix and then gathering the rows of the resulting matrix product.

 We decided to use `MPI_Scatter` to distribute the row partitions of the final product matrix *B* to each processor as it takes care of both send and receive calls.
 This divided the matrix evenly to each processor.
-Because this includes the root processor which already has the initialized matrix, we used a separate `MPI_Scatter` call with `MPI_IN_PLACE` as the receiving buffer.
+Because this includes the root processor which already has the initialized matrix, we used a separate `MPI_Scatter` call with `MPI_IN_PLACE` as the receiving buffer[^3].

 [^3]: Interestingly enough, the matrix multiplication code provided in the MPI Hands-On GitHub does not take this into account and thus does not run.
 (At least, I was not able to get it to work without this added step.)